 Each year, the annual Post Graduate Forum is where staff present their research to the Barker community and in 2017, the 10th anniversary of this event was reached.
 Another exciting research project completed was the Ten Year Longitudinal Study of the boys who commenced their learning at Barker in 2008.
 Each year since 2008, the Director of Research in Learning and the Barker Insitute has interviewed these boys.
 The findings were analysed and written up for a special presentation.
 As Barker develops partnerships with other communities we continue to explore the efficacy of the work and experiences of both our staff and students.
-In 2018, we are in the fourth year of research into out Extended Stay Program, where both our girls and boys spend several weeks in Alice Springs and share time with Yirara College and the students there.
+In 2018, we are in the fourth year of research into our Extended Stay Program, where our students spend several weeks in Alice Springs and share time with Yirara College.

 As Barker develops partnerships with other communities we continue to explore the efficacy of the work and experiences of both our staff and students.
 The first Barker Insititute Journal Research in Practice was published at the end of 2017.